American Political Institutions

 After taking the class, students should be able to have a strong working knowledge of the American political system, and they should also be able to understand how research takes place within each topic area.

-• Students will gain an understanding of the role of political institutions in shaping the dynamics of American government, public policy, and political behavior.
+• Students will gain an understanding of the role of political institutions in shaping the dynamics of American government, public policy, and political behaviour.

 • Students will learn about a variety of theoretical and methodological approaches to the study of American institutions.